mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/aws-sagemaker/README.md

 ## Troubleshoot

-a.(Mandatory) Redeploy the correct/latest docker image, when a new image is pushed into Elastic Container Repository(ECS).
+a.
+(Mandatory) Redeploy the correct/latest docker image, when a new image is pushed into Elastic Container Repository(ECS).

 <img width="1105" alt="image" src="https://user-images.githubusercontent.com/101570105/236819974-965a683d-a48c-4865-987c-b08627429b0c.png">

-b.check the log of Atlas Application Services to confirm all the triggers are working properly.
+b.
+Check the log of Atlas Application Services to confirm all the triggers are working properly.

 <img width="1304" alt="image" src="https://user-images.githubusercontent.com/101570105/236820267-49489d99-8b31-4ff4-a085-deff90b44bf7.png">